vaibhavmaloo03/cse15l-lab-reports/Lab1.md

 *  `ls <directory>`
 *  `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`

-The last example should output this on the terminal:
+The last example wherin `cat` is used.
+This prints the content of the file.
+This is how it should look on the terminal:

 ![image](try.png)